If you're an Android phone owner, the Huawei Watch GT 3 and Samsung Galaxy Watch 4 that deserve to be high on your list.

 Samsung Galaxy Watch 4 using Google Maps

-It's crucial to remember that nlike previous Samsung smartwatches, the Galaxy Watch 4 only works with Android phones.
+It's crucial to remember that, unlike previous Samsung smartwatches, the Galaxy Watch 4 only works with Android phones.

-The GT 3 works with Android and iOS, though it offers a more complete experience when paired to an Android phone.
-With an iPhone you miss out on being able to use the built-in music player.
+The GT 3 works with Android and iOS, though it offers a more complete experience when paired with an Android phone.
+With an iPhone, you miss out on being able to use the built-in music player.